BigDataGrapes-EU/deliverable-D4.3/README.md

-# How to use the Big-Data-Grape Workbench
+# How to use the Big-Data-Grape

 To start the BDG components:
 ```
-    bash start-components.sh
+    bash run-components.sh
 ```

 ## Interfaces